unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 dataset-base.bd /data/twitter/dataset.lon.lat.bd
 ```

-Where the `-d` switch specifies the Base properties file path, and each subsequent file path specifies a Tiling properties file.
+Where the `-d` switch specifies the base properties file path, and each subsequent file path specifies a tiling properties file.

-During the tiling job, the CSVBinner creates a collection of AVRO tile data files in the location (HBase or local file system) specified in the Base properties file.
-The following sections describe the configurable components of the Base properties and Tiling properties files.
-For a list of sample properties files in the Aperture Tiles source code, see the [Examples](#examples) section.

 ### <a name="base-properties"></a>Base Properties Files

-The Base properties file describes the tiling job, the systems on which it will run and the general characteristics of the source data.
-The following properties must be defined in the base properties file:
+The base properties file describes the tiling job, the systems on which it will run and the general characteristics of the source data.
+The following properties must be defined in the file:

 - [Spark Connection](#spark-connection)
 - [Tile Storage](#tile-storage)